MattDunn11/EncodeSolanaBootcamp2024/Readme.md

 # EncodeSolanaBootcamp2024
 This repository is to document my progress through the Encode Solana Bootcamp towards my goal of becoming a competent and capable developer within the Solana Ecosystem.

-Completed homeworks will be found in Homeworks directory and will in Markdown format.
+Completed homeworks will be found in Homeworks directory and will be in Markdown format.

 Final project will be found in the Final Project directory.